 Paul Larson (1894-1983) – Boat manufacturer extraordinaire.
 Larson built his first boat out of scrap lumber when he was 11.
 By the time he was a teenager, he was building duck boats and fishing boats for his friends.
 Eventually, he opened Larson Boats and Crestliner, two large boat manufacturing facilities in Little Falls, MN.
 They are still in operation today, but under different ownership.

-Charles Lindbergh, Sr. (1859-1924).
-United States Congressman.
+Charles Lindbergh, Sr. (1859-1924) – United States Congressman.
 Born in Stockholm, Sweden, Charles Lindbergh, Sr., moved to Melrose, Minnesota, with his parents when he was a baby.
 Charles attended the University of Michigan Law School, graduating in 1883.
 Three years later, he moved to Little Falls and began practicing law.
-The next year he married Mary LaFond and the couple had two daughters, Lillian and Eva.
+The next year he married Mary LaFond and the couple had three daughters, Lillian, Edith and Eva.
+Edith died in 1891, just over a year old.
 In 1898, Mary died of a stomach tumor.
 Three years later he married Evangeline Lodge Land and they had one son, Charles Lindbergh Jr. Charles and Evangeline divorced in 1909.
 In 1890 Charles was elected Morrison County Attorney.
 In 1907 he was elected to the congress, representing Minnesota’s Sixth Congressional District, and the family moved to Washington D.C.
 Charles served five terms as a congressman.
 Charles was aligned with the Nonpartisan league movement and opposed both the United States entry into World War I and the Federal Reserve Act of 1913.
 During his career in congress he wrote books on financial and economic subjects, including “Banking, Currency, and the Money Trust” (1939) and “Why is Your Country at War?”
 (1917).
 Prior to his death in Crookston, Minnesota, of an inoperable brain tumor, he had filed as a Farmer-Labor candidate for governor.